feng-zhang0712/mole/2025/english/support-worker-interview.md

    - I’d avoid moving them unless it’s unsafe to stay (like in a fire).
    - I’d apply basic first aid if appropriate, such as checking airways, breathing, and circulation (ABC) or applying pressure to a wound.
    - If the situation is serious, like the client is unresponsive or has a suspected heart attack, I’d immediately call 000 for emergency services.
-   - If the situation is under control and the client is able to move, I’d help them stand up, using proper manual handling techniques (, like supporting their arm or using a transfer belt).
+   - If the situation is under control and the client is able and safe to move, I’d help them stand up, using proper manual handling techniques (like supporting their arm or using a transfer belt).
    <!-- 如果客户摔倒且身体状况良好，再补充上面这句话 -->
 4. **Provide Comfort**: I’d keep the client comfortable and offer reassurance by talking to them to reduce their anxiety.
-5. **Document and Report**: I'd document and report the incident to my supervisor.
+5. **Document and Report**: I'd document and report the incident to my supervisor and share with my team.
 6. **Monitor**: I’d keep monitoring to prevent the client's condition from getting worse.

 ### What would you do if a client refuses your service?